© G. Geelen, Max Planck Institute for Sustainable Materials

 Additive manufacturing via selected laser melting (SLM) is a promising fabrication technique that can enable unique alloy design pathways due to rapid heating and solidification.
 This group aims to exploit such process characteristics of SLM to achieve refined micro and nanostructures that will in turn enhance the mechanical and physical performance of complex 3D architectures in both static and dynamic loading conditions. more

-High temperature materials are used for critical components in power plants, chemical/metallurgical plants, motors for ships and cars and in gas turbines for aero engines. more
+High temperature materials are used for critical components in gas turbines for power plants and aero engines, chemical/metallurgical plants and motors for ships and cars. more

 Future technology challenges will no longer be simply addressed by today's materials and processing solutions, which are often based on trial and error.
 Instead, guidance will be attained from correlative experimental and theoretical research bridging all length scales.